One thing this pandemic has shown is that Ghana might have been a bit too slow in going digital. But it’s not too late to switch to the digital era.

 This is where digital payments comes in.

-Also, with mobile money, you’ll will likely need a second handset to deal with customer payment transactions.
+Also, with mobile money, you’ll likely need a second handset to deal with customer payment transactions.

 Card payments, although not as popular, is still a good payment option especially when it comes to security.